 Number of Faculty: 1,312 total faculty members, with 86% of instructors employed full time

-Colleges, programs, and degrees: More than 200 undergraduate degree options available in six academic colleges (Agricultural Sciences and Natural Resources; Arts and Sciences; Spears School of Business; Engineering, Architecture, and Technology; Human Sciences; Education); see admissions.okstate.edu/academics/majors for a complete list of options.
+Colleges, programs, and degrees: More than 200 undergraduate degree options available in six academic colleges (Agricultural Sciences and Natural Resources; Arts and Sciences; Spears School of Business; Engineering, Architecture, and Technology; Human Sciences; College of Education, Health and Aviation); see admissions.okstate.edu/academics/majors for a complete list of options.

 International Student Services: Undergraduate admissions counselors are available at admissions.okstate.edu.
 International Students and Scholars assists with culture exchange and enrichment at Oklahoma State University and the Stillwater community.